spacekookie/website/content/blog/xxx_git_mail.md

 So having the basics out the way, I think it's important to discuss a more complete workflow.
 When people send contribtions to projects using pull-requests, often a set of changes will go through several revisions before getting merged.
-It's also nice to quickly force-push to fix a small typo or similar before anyone has the chance to give feedback.
+It's also nice to quickly force push to fix a small typo or similar without having to let that typo ever be part of the history of the commits that get merged.

-When collaborating with git over email this is still possible via "revisions".
-When sending a patchset, you can provide a `-V` parameter with a number.
+When collaborating with git over e-mail this is still possible via "revisions".
+When sending a patchset, you can provide a `-v` parameter with a number.
 The patches you send will then have a revision number in them, as follows: `[PATCH v2]`.
 It's recommended to send newer revisions of your patchset as a reply to the previous